This post is from 2024 and was written by Kevin and Kate of Happy Irish Wanderers.

 No, China generally does not allow visas on arrival.
 You must obtain a visa before entering the country.
 Exemptions for this include, if you are transiting through on the 144-hour visa or if you are from countries eligible for the 14-day visa-free entry.

-How long is a China visa valid?
+How long is the visa valid for?

 Most tourist visas are valid for 6 months and allow the holder to stay in China for 30-90 days.

-What are the visa fees for China?
+What are the visa fees?

 China visa fees are very different depending on the type of visa you want (Single, multiple entry) and your nationality.
 For example: